 The beautiful thing about this recipe is that you don’t have to have all the vegetable listed above.
 By all means leave out the peas if you hate ’em or just don’t have ’em.
 Or throw in a can of chickpeas, drained of course.
 The original recipe, is the one above, minus the celery.
 My son loves celery so in they went.

 Now for the spices, I would stick to the quantities mentioned.
-I remember as a teenager I made this recipe and added about 15 cloves, mann was that a strong tasting soup.
-Talk about chicken soup being of medicinal value.
+I have a memory of when I was a teenager and I made this recipe.
+I didn’t pay attention to the quantities and added about 15 cloves, man was that a strong tasting soup!
+Talk about chicken soup being of medicinal value 😉

 Pingback: Cloves in My Spice Cupboard | For The Love Of Ghee